JosephKemper/ProjectPlanner/Console Version Plan.md

 * Display all tasks
 * Display all projects
 * Display all goals
-* Attach due dates to any object other than an idea
+* -Attach due dates to any object other than an idea
 * Track project/task requirements going both directions
 * Track the number of people working on the project, the number of hours they work, and which tasks/projects they can work on.
 * Track the skills required for each project, and the skills each person has